Terms & Conditions

 28.2.
-If the cost of any contract buyout is being subsidised by Circle, an equivalent total value payable will appear in the Service Agreement, under “Settlement” with the description “Total subsidies provided by circle.cloud”.
+If the cost of any contract buyout is being subsidised by the Supplier, an equivalent total value payable will appear in the Service Agreement, under “Settlement” with the description “Total subsidies provided by circle.cloud”.
 Any subsidy payments must be claimed within 90 days of the date on the Service Agreement.
-Claims must be made by providing an invoice from the previous communications provider together with an invoice from the new customer addressed to Circle for the value of the termination penalty costs only; no service charges should be included.
+Claims must be made by providing an invoice from the previous communications provider together with an invoice from the new customer addressed to the Supplier for the value of the termination penalty costs only; no service charges should be included.

 28.3.
 Any notice shall be in writing addressed to the addressee at its registered office or principal place of business or such other address as may at the relevant time have been notified to the party giving the notice.

 28.4.
 No delay or failure by the Supplier in enforcing any provision of the Contract shall constitute a waiver of that provision or any other provision.
 No waiver by the Supplier of any breach of the Contract by the Customer shall be considered as a waiver of any subsequent breach of the same or any other provision.
 No waiver by the Supplier shall be effective unless in writing.

 28.5.
 If any provision of these Terms is held by any competent authority to be invalid or unenforceable in whole or in part the validity of the other provisions of these Terms and the remainder of the provision in question shall not be affected.

 28.6.
 These Terms and the Service Agreement constitute the entire agreement between the Supplier and the Customer concerning the supply of the Equipment, its maintenance and provision of the Service and replace and supersede any prior arrangement, understanding, warranty or representation (other than any fraudulent misrepresentation).
 Variations will only become binding when they have been signed by the director of the Supplier.